pbelathur/spring-boot-performance-analysis/README.md

 You will learn how to analyze and tune spring boot application performance.
-We analyze database connection pooling (_HikariCP_) performance as an example, but same techniques can be used to analyze other functional areas within the spring boot application.
+We analyze database connection pooling (_HikariCP_) performance as an example, but similar techniques can be used to analyze other functional areas within the spring boot application using the Grafana dashboard.

 ### Tools